 Welcome to Newark District Scouts

-Thank you for looking at our new and developing website.
-Newark has a well establish Scout District with 9 groups and 574 members.
+Newark has a well establish Scout District with 8 groups and about 500 members.

-The Groups are Balderton, Coddington, Collingham, Flintham, Norwell, 6th Newark (Farndon), 7th Newark (Lovers Lane), 9th Newark (Hawtonville) and 10th Newark (Orchard School)
+The Groups are Balderton, Coddington, Collingham, Flintham, 6th Newark (Farndon), 7th Newark (Lovers Lane), 9th Newark (Hawtonville) and Trent Villages

 6th Newark is a Sea Scout Group with Royal Naval Recognition and all the other groups are land Scouts.

 The Scout Association is part of a worldwide educational youth movement.
 The values, which underpin and inspire it’s work are embodied in the Scout Promise and Law and in the purpose of the Association.
 Within this framework the Association is committed to equality opportunity for all young people and we have many female members in most sections and groups.